-The Association of British Insurers have said that self-isolation will probably only be covered if you’ve been advised to do so by a medical professional, rather than taken it upon yourself to make that decision.
+The Association of British Insurers have said that self-isolation will probably only be covered if you’ve been advised to do so by a medical professional, rather than having taken it upon yourself to make that decision.

-SSP is now payable to those who are self-isolating, unless they earn less than the required £118 a week, in which case they would have to claim benefits.
+SSP is payable to those who are self-isolating, unless they earn less than the required £118 a week, in which case they would have to claim benefits.

 It’s sometimes known as ‘self-employed sick pay insurance’ or ‘income replacement insurance’, and in my opinion is an absolute essential insurance to have if you’re self-employed.

 At only £57.90 a week if you are under 25, and £73.10 a week if you’re over, it’s not exactly going to keep you in the lifestyle to which you’ve become accustomed – or stretch far at the supermarket for that matter!

 Self-employed Income Protection Insurance would pay out between 50% and 70% of your gross income.

-Will I Have To Wait To Get My Money?
+If I Make A Claim On My Income Protection Policy, Will I Have To Wait To Get My Money?

-During this ‘deferred period’, as I mentioned earlier, you’ll either be receiving sick pay from your employer, receiving SSP or some other type of government benefit, or living off any savings.
+During this ‘deferred period’ you’ll either be receiving sick pay from your employer, receiving SSP or some other type of government benefit, or living off any savings you might have.

 The deferred period can be anything from 1 to 12 months for long-term policies, or 1 to 4 weeks for short-term ones – the longer the deferred period, the lower the premiums will be.